 If you do not meet the minimum TOEFL or IELTS requirement, you CANNOT be admitted conditionally to the M.A.
 TESOL program.
 To build your English proficiency and academic skills in preparation for graduate study, consider studying at the American Language Institute on the SF State campus where you will have opportunities to prepare for and take the TOEFL, to improve lecture listening and note-taking, oral presentation, and academic reading and writing skills, and to become oriented to the American educational system.

 The M.A.
 TESOL Program is 30 semester units (10 courses).
-The University will accept a maximum of 6 units to be transferred from another institution and included on a student’s Advancement To Candidacy (ATC).
+The University will accept a maximum of 9 semester units, including any combination of transfer units from another institution or coursework through the College of Professional & Global Education and included on a student’s Advancement To Candidacy (ATC).
 Transferable courses must be upper-division or graduate-level classes taken after completion of the student’s B.A., not counted for another graduate degree (units cannot be double-counted), relevant to TESOL and recent (taken within seven years of the semester when the student plans to graduate).

 SF State will not accept units from another university if that university does not accept the units for its own advanced degree programs.
 Because courses taken as part of a certificate program are usually not regular academic courses that count towards a university degree, such courses usually cannot be transferred.
 If you wish to transfer courses taken at another university (typically, for electives), see an advisor about filing a Graduate Transfer Unit Evaluation form for approval of these courses.

 If you were admitted to SF State's M.A.
 TESOL program before Fall 2019, please view the advising instructions.